-"Yaas.
-I heard him speakin' to Dawwell of the Sixth; you know, and I went up to Wacke's studay to tip him a warnin'.
-He's a fwightful wottah, but it would be wathah sewious for him, you know.
+Dawwell of the Sixth, you know, and I went up to Wacke's study to tip him a warning.
 Kildare came up while I was there, and had the cheek to pull my yah."
 Arthur Augustus rubbed his noble ear, which still felt a twinge from Kildare's vigorous thumb.
 "I left Kildare knockin' at the door.
-I suppose Wacke chucked these things out of the window as the only way of dathir' wild of them. window as the only way of gettin' wid of them huwwy."
+I suppose Wacke chucked these things out of the window as the only way of gettin' wid of them in a huwwy."